mmakaay/dsmr-reader-for-esphome/README.md

 # Prototype

-Before desiging the final board from above, I designed and built a prototype.
+Before designing the PCB, I designed and built a prototype.
 Here's what this one looked like:

 ![prototype](prototype.jpg)